All Products

 sudo yum install kernel-debuginfo -y

-3. Start the crash tool.
+3. Run the following command to start the crash tool.

 sudo crash